Getting prescriptions by home delivery fully

 Estimates for shipping may change if the order is not processed as expected or if the delivery method is changed while the prescription is in process.
 The most up-to-date status is provided online as soon as it is available.

-NOTE: Certain medications, including many drugs prescribed for narcolepsy, attention deficit disorder and pain management, are mailed via expedited delivery, and require a signature upon delivery.
+NOTE: Certain medications, including many drugs prescribed for narcolepsy, attention deficit disorder and pain management, are mailed via one-day delivery, and require a signature upon delivery.

 How are medications shipped?